 Different areas of the plant are identified by color in the large version of the photo (370K JPEG), published in Jeep Action magazine in May 2010.

 Willys Australia also had an office on Kent Street in Sydney, which was listed as their address in some advertising, but there is no indication in the archives that the mural might have been located there.
-It also seems unlikely because Willys was a tenant in Caltex House, Sydney's first high-rise office tower.
+It also seems unlikely because Willys did not own the building, which was Sydney's first high-rise office tower, known as Caltex House (130K JPEG).

-A later interior photo of the plant, taken in May/June 1967, shows some of the sixteen blue J200 trucks built for the RAAF.
-John Massey comments, "Note the background rail with "DANGER" signage; this and the foreground rail provided overhead crane transport from front of the building to almost the rear wall.
+A later photo on the shop floor, taken in 1967, shows some of the sixteen blue J200 trucks built for the RAAF.
+John Massey comments, "Note the background rail with "DANGER" signage; this and the foreground rail provided overhead crane transport from the front of the building to almost the rear wall.
 Beneath this, under bond CKD packs from the USA were stored."

-Although part of Building 27 is still standing as of 2017, there appears to be no trace of the mural, and I have been unable to find anybody who recalls seeing it in the plant.
-I would welcome hearing from anyone who has any further information.
+Although part of Building 27 is still standing as of 2017, there appears to be no trace of the mural.
+Was it torn down with the west side of the building?
+I have been unable to find anybody who recalls seeing it in the plant.
+I would welcome any further information.

-Thanks to Mick Broomfield, John Massey, Miran Hunziker and the Willys Australia group on Facebook.
+Thanks to Mick Broomfield, John Massey, Miran Hunziker, Vaughn Becker and the Willys Australia group on Facebook.
 Thanks also to Michael Bowen of Jeep Action magazine, and Lincoln Cushing at Kaiser Permanente. -- Derek Redmond

 While I'm talking about murals connected to Henry Kaiser, it's perhaps worth mentioning a mural in four panels which represents the history of the city of Fontana, California, including founder A.B.
 Miller, the citrus industry, the Kaiser steel mill (seen here) and the NASCAR racetrack.